A Complete Guide to Product Bundling: Tips, Examples & How it Works

 Tip 1: Give Different Bundled Packages for Your Products

-Provide a diverse range of bundles for your customers to choose from.
-They'll get ideas for how to use the products, which products to use their purchases with, and how to resell it if they choose.
+When you provide a diverse range of bundles for your customers to select from, they'll gather ideas for how to use the products, which products to pair with their purchases, and how to resell these items if they choose to do so.

 Tip 2: Emphasize Savings

-One of the most attractive things about bundle sets is that the products end up cheaper as a bundle than when you buy the products individually.
-This is good for consumers who are always looking for a buy that is worth the money.
-When you sell, emphasize in figures or percentage how much they can save with the bundle.
+One of the most attractive things about bundle sets is the products end up being less expensive as a bundle than when you purchase the products individually.
+This is good for consumers who are always looking for a buy that’s worth the money.
+So when you sell, use figures or percentages to emphasize exactly how much they can save with the bundle.

 Tip 3: Offer Bundle Promotions at the Checkout Counter

 Have you ever been offered a bundle by a cashier at a store?
-It could be "oh if you get a second item, your third is free" or "you can get [insert relevant item] for 50% off with this."
-This is because they want you to make a quick decision on whether you want something that will make your purchase more worth your money.
+It might sound something like: "If you get a second item, your third is free."
+These offers happen to drive purchase intent and encourage you to make a quick decision on whether you want something that’ll make your purchase more worth your money.

-When you are doing e-commerce selling, this also works wonders.
-When the customer clicks on the Checkout button, the next page could display another product that would add to your bundle and make their purchase more valuable for less money.
-Once again, the key here is to add a product that is valuable to the target customer.
-Amazon is a website that has perfected the product mix formula and is an example of an online marketplace that does this well.
+This can also work wonders with regards to ecommerce selling.
+When a customer clicks on the Checkout button, the next page might display another product to add to your bundle and make their purchase more valuable (for less money).
+Once again, the key here is to add a product that is valuable to your target customer.
+Amazon has worked to perfect their product mix formula and is an example of an online marketplace that does this really well.

 Tip 4: Display Bundle Sets

-Make sure that you display your bundle sets where your target customers can see them.
-In online marketplaces and in independent websites, it’s important to showcase your bundles the moment your target viewer boots up your page.
-The most crucial thing about this tip is to gain as much exposure as possible.
-The more you promote your bundles, the more your potential customers will be exposed to it.
-This way, they can decide whether they would want to avail or not.
+Make sure to display your bundle sets where your target customers can see them.
+Whether you’re selling through an online marketplace or an independent site, it’s important to showcase your bundles the moment your target viewer lands on your page.
+The more you promote your bundles, the more your potential customers will be exposed to them.
+This way, they can decide whether they want to take advantage of them or not.

 Tip 5: Create a Separate Section for Value Packages

 When selling on your website, try creating a separate page for your value packages.
-Any shoppers hunting for deals or who want to save some money will flock to this section to check out your product bundles.
-Consider having unique bundles that change over time, such as a “bundle of the week” promo or a “holiday bundle."
+Any shoppers hunting for deals or looking to save a little money will flock to this section to check out your product bundles.
+Consider developing unique bundles that change over time, such as a ‘bundle of the week’ promo or even a ‘holiday bundle’ offering.